ayoisaiah/f2-docs/docs/reference/cli-options.md

     To match hidden directories as well, combine this with the -d/--include-dir flag.

+  -I, --include
+    Only includes files that match the provided regular expression instead of all files matched by the --find flag.

+    This flag can be repeated to specify multiple include patterns.

+    Example:
+      -I 'json' -I 'yml' (only include JSON and YAML files)

   -d, --include-dir
     Includes matching directories in the renaming operation (they are excluded